damhiya/Coq-tips/README.md

 # Coq-tips
-A tip for poor programmers who have to use Coq for their projects.
+Some tips for poor programmers who have to use Coq for their projects.

 ## Notation and implicit arguments
 You may encounter a mysterious failure of unification. e.g. `eapply` fails though the conclusion of the given term and the goal seems equal.